bokajgd/multimodal-representation-learning-ehr/README.md

 <!-- DATA STATEMENT -->
 ## Data statement
-The project relies on data from the MIMIC-III databas (Johnson et al., 2016).
+The project relies on data from the MIMIC-III database (Johnson et al., 2016).
 Despite the data being accessible for research, it is still sensitive, and access to the data requires authorisation.
-Therefore, I am unable to share the data publicly in the folder.
+Therefore, I am unable to share the data publicly in this folder.
 If one wishes to access the code, access can be requested from the PhysioNet: https://physionet.org/content/mimiciii/1.4/.
 Data was read in using a Google BigQuery API which will also have to be set up locally.

 ### Cloning repository and creating virtual environment